-Transitional housing refers to a supportive - yet temporary - type of accommodation that is meant to bridge the gap from homelessness to permanent housing by offering structure, supervision, support (for addictions and mental health, for instance), life skills, and in some cases, education and training.5 shelter and permanent housing.
+Transitional housing refers to a supportive - yet temporary - type of accommodation that is meant to bridge the gap from homelessness to permanent housing by offering structure, supervision, support (for addictions and mental health, for instance), life skills, and in some cases, education and training.

+Transitional housing is conceptualized as an intermediate step between emergency crisis shelter and permanent housing.
 It is more fixed-term, service-intensive and private than emergency shelters, yet remains time-limited to stays of three months to three years.
-It is meant to provide a safe, supportive environment where residents can overcome trauma, begin to address the issues that led to homelessness or kept them homeless, and begin to rebuild their support network.6
+It is meant to provide a safe, supportive environment where residents can overcome trauma, begin to address the issues that led to homelessness or kept them homeless, and begin to rebuild their support network.